 In my opinion it’s always a good idea to be pre-qualified with an experienced lender or an investment property loans officer.
 I would even take it a step further say it’s also important to be pre-approved.
 I’ll talk about the difference in these terms later.
 First and foremost you want to be pre-qualified so you know the loan amount you are able to borrow for your purchase.
 Quite honestly, it’s a waste to look at real estate without knowing the amount you will be able to bring to the table.
 Think of it this way, if you can’t afford a $550,000 house then there is little reason to spend time and energy looking at such homes.

 Now to define the terms I mentioned earlier.
-Pre-qualification is when the lender takes your basic asset, income and debt information and determines how much of a loan you may qualify for.
+Pre-qualification is when mortgage lenders take your basic asset, income and debt information and determine how much of a loan you may qualify for.
 This is usually a simple calculation and the amount you qualify for is essentially based on your debt to income ratio (DTI).
 The lender may or may not pull your credit at this stage.
 Even if credit is pulled, there is no commitment form the lender and the “answer” is really not even tentative.
 That is why a pre-qualification is a good first step but not sufficient for someone serious about purchasing real estate.